Olympus E-M10 III vs Panasonic FZ2000

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic FZ2000 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus OM-D E-M10 Mark III:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.